5-yr-old among 3 die in blast at illegal cracker unit in TN

 Four houses including one where the fire cracking unit was operating illegally were totally destroyed due to the blast.

-Saravanan, an activist working among the local people of Sivakasi told IANS, "There are several illegal cracker making units here, and all the pleas to the government have fallen on deaf ears.
-The government including the police must act swiftly and shut down all the units which are operating without proper license and employing children."
+Saravanan, an activist working among the local people of Sivakasi told IANS, "There are several illegal cracker-making units here, and all the pleas to the government have fallen on deaf ears.
+The government including the police must act swiftly and shut down all the units which are operating without a proper license and employing children."